Mizakson/shopping-cart/README.md

 ![alt text](./src/images/shopping-cart-shop-page.png "Live demo preview")

 ## Features
-* Multi-Page Navigation: Provides a seamless multi-page application experience with intuitive navigation between the Home and Shop pages using a persistent navigation bar.
+* __Multi-Page Navigation__: Provides a seamless multi-page application experience with intuitive navigation between the Home and Shop pages using a persistent navigation bar.

-* Dynamic Cart Display: The navigation bar prominently displays the current number of items in the shopping cart, updating automatically as items are added.
+* __Dynamic Cart Display__: The navigation bar prominently displays the current number of items in the shopping cart, updating automatically as items are added.

-* Product Catalog: Fetches a diverse range of products from the FakeStore API to populate the shop page.
+* __Product Catalog__: Fetches a diverse range of products from the FakeStore API to populate the shop page.

-* Interactive Product Cards: Each product is presented in an individual card, allowing users to:
+* __Interactive Product Cards__: Each product is presented in an individual card, allowing users to:

 * Manually input desired quantities.